 We tested the design and operating effectiveness of certain of the Group's internal controls related to the measurement of the value in use used in the impairment testing on CGUs to which goodwill has been allocated.
-In this assessment, we obtained an understanding of the process of developing a business plan of the Blood and Cell Technologies Company and focused on internal controls over management's approval of the business plan.
+In this assessment, we obtained an understanding of the process for developing a business plan of the Blood and Cell Technologies Company and focused on internal controls over management's approval of the business plan.

-(2) Assessment of the reasonableness of the value in use
+(2) Assessment of the reasonableness of the estimated value in use

-The procedures we performed to assess the reasonableness of key assumptions used in preparing a medium-term business plan of the Blood and Cell Technologies Company, which formed the basis for the estimate of future cash flows, included the following:
+The procedures we performed to assess the appropriateness of key assumptions used in preparing a medium-term business plan of the Blood and Cell Technologies Company, which formed the basis for the estimate of future cash flows, included the following:

-- assessed the reasonableness of the growth forecast of the Blood and Cell Technologies Company, by comparing it with market growth rates estimated by external research firms; and - assessed the feasibility of the sales growth forecast of the Blood and Cell Technologies Company reflecting current sales promotion measures and projected market shares by analysing the causes of variances between the sales growth forecast reflecting past sales promotion measures and projected market shares used in the past mediumterm business plan, and actual results achieved against the plan.
+- assessed the appropriateness of the sales growth forecast of the Blood and Cell Technologies Company, by comparing it with market growth rates published by external research firms; and - assessed the feasibility of the sales growth forecast of the Blood and Cell Technologies Company that reflected current sales promotion measures and projected market shares by analysing the causes of variances between the sales growth forecast that reflected past sales promotion measures and projected market shares used in the past mediumterm business plan, and actual results achieved against the plan.

-Also, the procedures we performed by involving valuation specialists within our domestic network firms to assess the terminal growth rates and discount rates, including the following:
+In addition, the procedures we performed involving valuation specialistse within our domestic network firms to assess the terminal growth rates and discount rates, including the following:

-- assessed the appropriateness of the calculation models used to estimate the terminal growth rates and discount rates based on subject matters relevant to valuation and the requirements of accounting standards; and - assessed the reasonableness of input data used to estimate the terminal growth rates and discount rates by comparing it with relevant market data published by an external organization related to the main countries within regions in which the Blood and Cell Technologies Company operates.
+- assessed the appropriateness of the calculation models used to estimate the terminal growth rates and discount rates considering the nature of the valuation subject matter and the requirements of accounting standards; and - assessed the appropriateness of input data used to estimate the terminal growth rates and discount rates by comparing it with relevant market data published by an external organization related to the main countries within the regions in which the Blood and Cell Technologies Company operates.

-Appropriateness of the Group's determination of an accounting period in which revenue was recognized
+Appropriateness of the Group's determination of the accounting period in which revenue is recognized